Square-Root Higher-Order Unscented Estimators for Robust Orbit Determination: Sigma Point Sampling Based Linear Least Mean Squares Filters

 \subsection{Sigma Point Sampling Based LLMS Estimators}

-Sigma point sampling based LLMS estimators, also known as sigma point filters, are a class of LLMS estimators that use sigma points to approximate moments of a PDF, such as mean, variance, skewness, and kurtosis, which are essential for characterising the shape and properties of the PDF.
+Sigma point sampling based LLMS estimators, also known as sigma point filters, are a class of LLMS estimators that use sigma points to approximate moments of a PDF, such as mean, variance, skewness, and kurtosis.
+These moments are essential for characterising the shape and properties of the PDF.
 Different choices of sigma points lead to different sigma point filters as introduced in Section~\ref{sec:introduction}.
 However, the general concept in these filters is sets of predicted state values and measurement values are used to calculate the estimated covariance matrices, which are then used to calculate the Kalman gain matrix in a linear manner.
 Hence, the optimal state estimate is constructed recursively by combining the predicted estimate with measurements.
 These steps are summarised in the Appendix.

-The UKF, proposed by Julier and Uhlman~\cite{julier1997new}, uses an unscented transformation (UT) to approximate the state PDF.
-It is based on the assumption that the state follows the Gaussian distribution.
+The UKF, proposed by Julier and Uhlmann~\cite{julier1997new}, uses an unscented transformation (UT) to approximate the state PDF.
+It is based on the assumption that the state follows a Gaussian distribution.
 The nonlinear UT employs sigma points generated by using Eq.~\ref{eq:sig_ut} to approximate the first two orders of moments, i.e., mean and covariance, of the state:

-where $\mu$ is the mean of the $n$-dimensional state variable ${\vec{\boldsymbol{x}}}$, the $\boldsymbol{c}^j$ is the $j^{th}$ column of original Cholesky factor of ${\boldsymbol{P}_{x}}$, $\kappa$ is a tuning parameter, and $w$ is the corresponding weight.
+where $\mu$ is the mean of the $n$-dimensional state variable ${\vec{\boldsymbol{x}}}$, the $\boldsymbol{c}^j$ is the $j^{\text{th}}$ column of original Cholesky factor of ${\boldsymbol{P}_{x}}$, $\kappa$ is a tuning parameter, and $w$ is the corresponding weight.
 A tutorial of the original UKF algorithm is summarised in~\cite{terejanu2011unscented}, and its square-root form is presented in~\cite{merwe2001square}.